 This helpful bacteria can help ensure good health, prevent diseases, improve your immune system, promote normal GI function, and help your mood.
 With all the good benefits these little guys can provide it’s important to have a diet rich in probiotics.

 The main contributor to the diversity in the gut microbiota is diet.
-Having a diet rich in probiotics (among other foods) can help keep your body and mind in good health.
+Taking probiotics (among other foods) can help keep your body and mind in good health.
 Here are some of the best probiotic foods you can add to your diet.

 The Best Probiotic Foods